Ladders - Portable

 - Get help when handling a heavy or long ladder.

-- Keep ladders away from electrical wires.
+- Keep ladders away from power wires.

 - Set up barricades and warning signs when using a ladder in a doorway or passageway.